sahmed85/homelab/README.md

-# Deploying a Proxmox VM with Terraform
+# Deploying a Ubuntu VM with Terraform on Proxmox

-This guide explains how to deploy a Proxmox Virtual Machine (VM) using Terraform.
+This guide explains how to deploy a Ubunut Virtual Machine (VM) using Terraform on Proxmox.
 The example VM will have 2 CPUs, 2 GB of memory, and 30 GB of storage.

 ## Prerequisites